-- During summer months, the sun can be intense.
+- During summer months, days at long and the sun can be intense.
 A hat and lightweight long sleeve shirt that offers some sun protection can be helpful.

 - As you might expect, wintertime temperatures often dip below zero.
 Again, layers work best.
-With a quality moisture wicking base layer, merino wool or fleece mid layer and a breathable waterproof shell, you should be ready for all but the most extreme adventures.
+With a quality moisture wicking base layer, merino wool or fleece mid layer and a breathable waterproof shell, you should be ready for just about any adventure.

 For northern lights photography, it is still possible to use the camera on your smartphone, using the pro or manual modes.
 Shutter speeds of 10 to 30 seconds or more are necessary, so a tripod or other method of keeping your camera motionless is a must.
 A remote shutter release can also be useful.
 Look for a Bluetooth model compatible with your phone.
 AWA has several tripods available for guests to use on our northern lights tours.

-Other gear for a specific trip or conditions, such as ice cleats or trekking poles may be provided by AWA as needed.
-Any necessary safety gear and first aid items will be handled by your guide.
+Other gear for a specific trips or conditions, such as ice cleats or trekking poles may be provided by AWA as needed.
+Any necessary safety gear and first aid items will be provided by your guide.

 As always, please feel free to contact us with any specific gear related questions prior to your trip.